10yard/dkafe/readme.md

 ### Raspberry Pi 4/400

-1. Download the latest SD card image and burn to an SD card (minimum 4GB size).
+1. Download the latest SD card image
+2. Burn image to an SD card (minimum 4GB size) using Raspberry Pi Imager.
 2. Copy dkong.zip to the /boot partition of the SD card.
 3. Boot your Raspberry Pi with the SD card inserted.
 4. The DKAFE install script will ask some questions.